survivejs/react-book/manuscript/06_react_and_flux.md

 ## Using `AltContainer` Instead of a Decorator

 Even though our `@connect` is kind of cool, we can use something special Alt provides just for this purpose.
-It provides `AltContainer` wrapper that does the same thing and a bit more.
-This means we can get rid of our custom decorator and replace it with something more official.
+It provides [AltContainer](http://alt.js.org/docs/components/altContainer/) wrapper that does the same thing and a bit more.
+It provides a greater degree of customizability than our own solution and it's officially supported by Alt protecting us from possible API changes.

+You will see the wrapper pattern later again in this book and you will learn to implement it yourself.
+It is a powerful pattern and you see it quite often in React code.
+In this case it will allow us to set up arbitrary connections to multiple stores while having control over how to inject them to the contained components.
+Particularly this fact will become important as we grow the application.

+The implementation below illustrates how to bind it all together.
+We'll drop `@connect` from the project altogether and expand `render()` to use `AltContainer`.
+After these changes we are good to go.

 **app/components/App.jsx**